tiny-pilot/style-guides/README.md

 ### Named flags vs. positional arguments

-There is no universal rule that’s always applicable, but we try to follow these guide lines for orientation:
+There is no universal rule that’s always applicable, but we try to follow these guidelines:

 * Positional arguments:
   * For mandatory values